StancuFlorin/bomberman-ai-eestec-hackathon/README.md

 # eeStec Olympics 6 Hackathon

+The client developed in 24h on eeStec Olympics 6 Hackathon in 2015.
 They said we had a [pretty good defence](https://www.facebook.com/stancu.florin23/videos/1049374015095052) for second place.

 ## Event Description